gabriellewald/education-project/README.md

 Remembering the models used were Linear Regression, LASSO, Decision (Regression) Tree, Random Forest, and Gradient Boosting.
 Each model is evaluated using mean absolute error (MAE), root-mean square error (RMSE) and R-squared (R2) to measure model accuracy.
 R2 was plotted for test data, and MAE and RMSE were plotted for training and test data.
 The best performing model with r-square = 0.815 is the Gradient Boosting.

+**Special thanks to my mentor Nadav, who has been a great support and genuinely involved with the outcome of this project.**